 - Writing and editing memos, budget reviews and bill summaries;

-- Attending hearings, briefings, and meetings that relate to public health and reporting their findings;
+- Attending live or virtual hearings, briefings, and meetings that relate to public health and reporting their findings;

 - Conducting legislative research and tracking policy-related bills;

 - Monitoring local and national media outlets for policy issue coverage;